-Bhubaneswar: The Odisha government on Wednesday informed that the district-wise and block-wise final KALIA Yojana list of actual beneficiaries is being prepared.
+Bhubaneswar: The Odisha government has already prepared the district-wise and block-wise final KALIA Yojana list of actual beneficiaries.

-The final list will be published on the web portal kalia.co.in.
+The final list will be published on the web portal www.kalia.co.in for the knowledge of the beneficiaries.

 Agriculture minister Arun Sahoo told the state Assembly that the government has disbursed Rs 2552.64 crore to 51,05,290 farmers under KALIA Yojana.